 After every operation you will be given simple painkillers.
 The safest and most effective form of simple pain relief is paracetamol.
-Paracetamol is given as a tablet to swallow or dissolved in water.
+This is given as a tablet to swallow or dissolved in water.
 It can also be given via a drip.

-Other simple painkillers are commonly known as non-steroidal anti-inflammatory drugs (also known as "non-steroidals" or NSAIDs).
-Examples of NSAIDs are ibuprofen ("brufen").
+Other simple painkillers are commonly known as non-steroidal anti-inflammatory drugs (also known as non-steroidal or NSAIDs).
+Examples of NSAIDs are ibuprofen and naproxen.